How to Frame an Oil Painting?

 Gently place the painting into the frame, making sure it sits evenly on all sides.
 Assess the fit from different angles to make sure the painting is not tilted or skewed.

 Tip: Ensure there's enough space between the canvas and the glass or acrylic cover, if used.
 This gap is vital for air circulation, preventing mold growth and canvas rot.
 Implementing spacers within the frame can help maintain a distance between the artwork and the cover.
-That’s what our top artists do at Photo 2 Painting!
+That’s what our top artists do when creating custom paintings from photos!

 4. Secure the Painting